Tested: Is WordPress Good For SEO in 2024?

 But the bottom line is that Oxygen’s clean, bloat-free code makes for a super-fast site.

-Here’s an example of a mobile Lighthouse test for a “busy” homepage that was recently converted from Thrive Architect to Oxygen Builder.
+Here’s an example of a mobile Lighthouse test for a “busy” homepage that was converted from Thrive Architect to Oxygen Builder.

 thrive architect vs oxygen builder